History, tourist information, and nearby accommodation

 In 1327 Richard de Barri attacked his own castle during a family squabble over inheritance of the estate.

 The De Barris owned Manorbier until 1359.
 After that time the castle changed hands with bewildering frequency, until eventually becoming crown property in the late 15th century.
 By the reign of Elizabeth I the castle was recorded as ruinous.
 Small wonder, then, that the crown sold the manor to the Bowen family of Trefloyne.

 Manorbier's decline accelerated during the Civil War period.
 The Bowens family supported the Royalist cause, and Parliamentary troops attacked and captured the castle.
 The did not want Manorbier to be held against them in future so the castle was 'slighted'; damaged so that it would be of no practical military value.

 It was Cobb who reversed the decay and neglect of centuries by beginning to restore the castle.
-He laid out wonderful picturesque gardens in the inner ward, and restored the chapel, gatehouse, and round tower to useable state.
-Other than the castle itself there is alsop a restored mill and dovecote.
+He laid out wonderful picturesque gardens in the inner ward, and restored the chapel, gatehouse, and round tower to a useable state.

-One of the most interesting features are the huge hearths set against the south and west walls.
+Huge hearths are set against the south and west walls.
 The hearths rise to ornate Flemish chimney stacks.
-The hearths wee probably not used for preparing food, but for forging metal.
+The hearths were probably not used for preparing food, but for forging metal.